PaulWheatcroft/theCocktailShaker/README.md

 The project was started using the The Code Institute's [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).

 The code for the gradient border came from https://codepen.io/alphardex/pen/vYEYGzp

+I used this tutorial https://www.w3schools.com/howto/howto_js_filter_lists.asp for creating the filter used on the text input boxes when selecting an ingredient.

 The following link was used to "fix" 100vh on mobile https://allthingssmitty.com/2020/05/11/css-fix-for-100vh-in-mobile-webkit/